nclowell/Scallop-OA-Project/README.md

 ![image](https://github.com/nclowell/Scallop-OA-Project/blob/master/Images/Screen%20Shot%202017-02-23%20at%204.10.12%20PM.png?raw=true)
 <br>

+## Water Chemistry Data

 The water chemistry data has three parts.
 The first is the avtech data ouptut of the Durafet probes, which can be accessed [here](https://github.com/nclowell/Scallop-OA-Project/tree/master/Data/avtech).
 The second is the bench top probe TRIS calibrations that were taken three times a week, which can be accessed [here](https://github.com/nclowell/Scallop-OA-Project/tree/master/Data/TRIScalibs).
 And lastly, the pH, salinity, and temperature probes that were taken three times a week, which can be accessed [here](https://github.com/nclowell/Scallop-OA-Project/tree/master/Data/SW.chem.dps).

+## Sample Inventory

+I collected tissue samples from five tissue types and stored them in RNALater:
+- ctenidia
+- gonad
+- gut
+- abductor muscle
+- mantle

+These samples are time sensitive in RNALater and need to be processed in the near future.
+They are currently stored in a -20 freezer, and are expected to last up to a year according to the RNALater information.